saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 ### 👉 pulling backup and restoration of vault snapshot

-if the situation arises and you need to restore yur backup due too cluster migration or unforseen disaster, this deployment is what you will use for restoration.
+if the situation arises and you need to restore your backup due to cluster migration or unforeseen disaster, this deployment is what you will use for restoration.

-but when a cron job is successful, it would be left hanging around right, this has been eliminated using ```ttlSecondsAfterFinished: 1800``` value, so after 1800 seconds, the job dissappears, you can always adjust it to whatever seconds you believe your restoration will take to be successful.
+but when a cron job is successful, it would be left hanging around right, this has been eliminated using ```ttlSecondsAfterFinished: 1800``` value, so after 1800 seconds, the job disappears, you can always adjust it to whatever seconds you believe your restoration will take to be successful.

 ```yaml title="vault-restore.yaml"
 apiVersion: batch/v1